mchmarny/tweet-provider/README.md

 # tweet-provider

-Simple Twitter search service running in Cloud Run, invoked by Cloud Scheduler, with query state in Firestore.
-It publishes its search results to Cloud PubSub and its tweet throughput for each run as custom metric to Stackdriver.
+Cloud Run Twitter search service invoked by Cloud Scheduler with query state in Firestore.
+It publishes search results to Cloud PubSub and its tweet throughput metrics for each run to Stackdriver.

 ![](./image/overview.png)

 ## Pre-requirements

-### GCP
+### GCP Project and gcloud SDK

 If you don't have one already, start by creating new project and configuring [Google Cloud SDK](https://cloud.google.com/sdk/docs/).
 Similarly, if you have not done so already, you will have [set up Cloud Run](https://cloud.google.com/run/docs/setup).

 ### Twitter

 To query Twitter API you will need to obtain Twitter Consumer and OAuth tokens.
 Good instructions on how to obtain these are located [here](https://iag.me/socialmedia/how-to-create-a-twitter-app-in-8-easy-steps/).
 Once you obtain these, export these as environment variables:

 ```shell
 export T_CONSUMER_KEY="***"